How to shake-off a bad day.

 Even at the best of jobs, sooner or later, you are going to have a bad day.
 It’s simply a numbers game.
 Work enough days, and eventually one of them will be ‘bad’.

 Perhaps someone was rude to you, or a patient yelled at you?
 Maybe you were blamed for something that you really had no involvement in.
-Or, maybe you did make a mistake, but instead of using the incident as a teaching moment, someone decided to make an example out of it, and reprimand you for it right on the spot (and in front of everyone else).
+Or, maybe you did make a mistake, but instead of using the incident as a teaching moment, someone decided to make an example out of it, and reprimand you for it on the spot (and in front of everyone else).

 Healthcare, like so many other fields, can be a pressure cooker environment.
 Every task or intervention seems to come with a sense of urgency.
 The patients are sick and treatments are complex.
 It can be overwhelming and as more things pile up on our ‘to-do lists’, our patience wears thin and tempers can flare.
-Often it’s not the large things that can cause a bad day, but a series of small things that just push someone’s temper or patience over the edge.
+Often it’s not the big things that can cause a bad day, but a series of small things that just push someone’s temper or patience over the edge.
 No one is immune.

 One of the worst feelings is to come home after a long day or a rough shift and feel completely distraught or upset because of something that happened at work.
 There’s no avoiding a bad day, but with the right planning and some mental and emotional skills, we can minimize its effects and begin to move forward.